Charles F. Cummings New Jersey Information Center – Our Collections

 Only certain recent documents appear in our catalog.
 A comprehensive search of documents must be done via a card file in the library.
 Most of the departments / organizations for which we have documents (Essex, quasi-Essex, Newark, quasi-Newark and quasi-NJ) are now listed here.

-A selection of city documents are digital here.
+A selection of city documents are digital at http://digital.npl.org.

 CFCNJIC does not have vital records.
 See Genealogy Guide for information about obtaining these via city or state.

 While the CFNJIC does have state censuses, there is no index to the records.
 They are by ward.
-It is easier to search for relatives via FamilySearch (1885, 1905, 1915) and then request the relevant images from a FamilySearch Family History Center.
+It is easier to search for relatives via FamilySearch or Ancestry (from 1855-1915).
+The library is a FamilySearch research center and therefore, census images and viewable on-site.

 The Newark New’s microfilmed file on Dr. John Kenney.